zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In everyday English, we sometimes use the verb “to juggle” to mean to move things around, especially on your calendar, on your  schedule.
 Someone may say, “I need to juggle my calendar in order to find  time to meet with you.”
 I need to rearrange things.
 I need to move appointments on  my calendar, on my schedule.
 But the other meaning of the verb “to jug gle” – the, I guess you could say, “original meaning” – is to throw balls up into  the air.
 I have a nephew who is a very good juggler.
 Unfortunately, it’s hard to ma ke money juggling.
 I think he works at a grocery store now.

 “To do acrobatics” (acrobatics) means to move your body in unusual ways, often using ropes and swings that are suspended in the ai r.
 Now, I’m not sure how you would do acrobatics as a street performer.
 Normally , we associate acrobatics with something like a circus.
-A “circus” (circus) i s a performance for a large group of people that usually includes tricks with animals  and doing things such as acrobatics where someone walks on a wire that is hi gh up in the air.
+A “circus” (circus) is a performance for a large group of people that usually includes tricks with animals  and doing things such as acrobatics where someone walks on a wire that is hi gh up in the air.
 “Magic tricks” refer to any action that is surprising and entertaining.
 People often do magic tricks with cards, for example, or they appea r to make things disappear suddenly.

 Giancarlo then asks, “And they do all of this on the street?
 Don’t they get hassled by the cops?”
 “To get hassled” (hassled) is to get bothered by.
 The verb “to hassle” means to create problems or trouble for som eone.
 The “cops” (cops) refers to the police.
 “Cop” is an informal term for  a police officer – a policeman or a policewoman.
 Giancarlo wants to know if the stree t performers get “hassled” or bothered by the police.

 Alana says, “The cops occasionally tell them to mov e along or tell the crowd to disperse.”
-“To move along” means to keep walking, t o continue moving in a particular direction.
+“To move along” means to keep walking, to continue moving in a particular direction.
 “To disperse” (disperse) mean s to separate and to go in different directions.
 If a police officer disperses  a crowd, the officer is getting

 people to no longer stand together, but to each go in a different direction so that there’s no longer a group of people in a single pla ce.